scala/docs.scala-lang/tutorials/tour/basics.md

 println(addThenMultiply(1, 2)(3)) // 9
 ```

-Or no parameter group at all.
+Or no parameter groups at all.

 ```
 def name: String = System.getProperty("name")